Dr. Sultana Nurun Nahar

 • Leading contributor for the radiative processes of the Iron Project team

-• The atomic processes under investigation are dominant in astrophysical plasmas.
-The results are applicable to both astrophysical and laboratory plasmas for spectral and diagnostic analysis.
+• The atomic processes under investigation are dominant in astrophysical plasma.
+The results are applicable to both astrophysical and laboratory plasma for spectral and diagnostic analysis.

 • PUBLICATIONS (Nahar full list):